publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >     “(b)

->         (1) In the case of any State whose plan under title XIX of the Social Security Act \[this subchapter\] is approved by the Secretary of Health, Education, and Welfare under section 1902 \[[section 1396a of this title][/us/usc/t42/s1396a]\] after July 25, 1967, the amendment made by subsection (a) \[amending this section\] shall apply with respect to calendar quarters beginning after the date of enactment of this Act \[Jan.
+>         (1) In the case of any State whose plan under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] is approved by the Secretary of Health, Education, and Welfare \[now Health and Human Services\] under section 1902 \[[42 U.S.C.
+1396a][/us/usc/t42/s1396a]\] after July 25, 1967, the amendment made by subsection (a) \[amending this section\] shall apply with respect to calendar quarters beginning after the date of enactment of this Act \[Jan.
 2, 1968\].

 >         “(2)

->          In the case of any State whose plan under title XIX of the Social Security Act \[this subchapter\] was approved by the Secretary of Health, Education, and Welfare under section 1902 of the Social Security Act \[[section 1396a of this title][/us/usc/t42/s1396a]\] prior to July 26, 1967, amendments made by subsection (a) \[amending this section\] shall apply with respect to calendar quarters beginning after June 30, 1968, except that—
+>          In the case of any State whose plan under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] was approved by the Secretary of Health, Education, and Welfare \[now Health and Human Services\] under section 1902 of the Social Security Act \[[42 U.S.C.
+1396a][/us/usc/t42/s1396a]\] prior to July 26, 1967, amendments made by subsection (a) \[amending this section\] shall apply with respect to calendar quarters beginning after June 30, 1968, except that—

->             “(A) with respect to the third and fourth calendar quarters of 1968, such subsection shall be applied by substituting in subsection (f) of section 1903 of the Social Security Act \[subsec. (f) of this section\] 150 percent for 133½ percent each time such latter figure appears in such subsection (f), and
+>             “(A) with respect to the third and fourth calendar quarters of 1968, such subsection shall be applied by substituting in subsection (f) of section 1903 of the Social Security Act \[[42 U.S.C.
+1396b(f)][/us/usc/t42/s1396b/f]\] 150 percent for 133½ percent each time such latter figure appears in such subsection (f), and

->             “(B) with respect to all calendar quarters during 1969, such subsection shall be applied by substituting in subsection (f) of section 1903 of such Act \[subsec. (f) of this section\] 140 percent for 133½ percent each time such latter figure appears in such subsection (f).”
+>             “(B) with respect to all calendar quarters during 1969, such subsection shall be applied by substituting in subsection (f) of section 1903 of such Act \[[42 U.S.C.
+1396b(f)][/us/usc/t42/s1396b/f]\] 140 percent for 133½ percent each time such latter figure appears in such subsection (f).”

     [Pub.
 L. 90–248, title II, § 222(d)][/us/pl/90/248/s222/d], Jan.
 2, 1968, [81 Stat.
 901][/us/stat/81/901], as amended by [Pub.
 L. 90–364, title III, § 303(a)(2)][/us/pl/90/364/s303/a/2], June 29, 1968, [82 Stat.
 274][/us/stat/82/274], provided that the amendment made by such section 222(d) is effective with respect to calendar quarters beginning after December 31, 1969.